AngeliqueAA/onedaychallenge_weatherapp/README.md

 This weather app is a one-day challenge french weather app.
 When you're looking for a city, it gives you the temp, the feel likes temp, the wind and a description of the weather.
+It also gives you an advice based on the feels like temperature.
 All informations are displayed in metric system.